aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to ODS or Online App" h2="Export DOT to ODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOT to ODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to ODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOT format is a text-based file format used for creating diagrams and flowcharts.
+It is a popular format for creating diagrams and flowcharts, but it is not suitable for data storage and manipulation.
+The ODS format, on the other hand, is a spreadsheet format used by OpenOffice and LibreOffice.
+It is a great format for storing and manipulating data, but it is not suitable for creating diagrams and flowcharts.
+Therefore, it is necessary to convert DOT to ODS in order to use the data stored in the DOT format in a spreadsheet.

+<h2>How Aspose.Total Helps for DOT to ODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents, spreadsheets, and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to ODS.
+Aspose.Words for C++ can be used to export DOT to HTML, and Aspose.Cells for C++ can be used to convert HTML to ODS.
+Both APIs are feature-rich, powerful, and easy to use, and they can be used to quickly and easily convert DOT to ODS within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}